hKedia/dShare/report/README.md

 -------------

 Downloading a file requires the user's Ethereum private key.
-Depending on whether the file is a uploaded or shared one, respective function from the `File` contract is called to retrieve the file's details.
+Depending on whether the file is uploaded or shared one, corresponding function from the `File` contract is called to retrieve the file's details.

 ``` {.js}